 There are SP pages for the mountains in bold.
 If there is not a link with a peak's name, it is because there is a link in one of the previous sections.

-Breccia Peak-- This outstanding peak offers a combination of hiking and easy scrambling, though there is one nasty spot where one must climb/traverse some very steep, very loose scree.
-Breccia is the highest peak in its immediate neighborhood, and views are outstanding, encompassing much of the mountainous world of northwestern Wyoming.
+Buffalo Fork Peak-- This outstanding peak offers a combination of hiking and easy scrambling, though there is one nasty spot where one must climb/traverse some very steep, very loose scree.
+It is the highest peak in its immediate neighborhood, and views are outstanding, encompassing much of the mountainous world of northwestern Wyoming.

 Mount Sublette-- Also known as the Brooks Lake Cliffs (actually, Mount Sublette is the highpoint of those cliffs), this mountain, which may appear unclimbable, actually has a Class 1 route up it starting just west of Togwotee Pass.
 From the top, one can attempt a challenging ridge traverse that will likely be both dangerous and technical to the summit of Breccia Peak.